schemeorg-community/server-configuration/README.md

 while still leaving many holes.
 Onboarding new admins has to be a reasonable process, and we cannot do that if everything is tweaked to the hilt.

+### Keys and passwords

+SSH login is based on public keys.
+The keys are kept in the `keys` subdirectory of this repository.
+The filename is the Unix username, and each line is one public key.

+SSH password authentication is disabled.
+The passwords on individual users' Unix accounts are set to random strings.
+These passwords are not intended to be used.

+**Rationale:** Passwords are difficult to manage in a multi-user environment where people come and go over the years.
+It is easy to lose a password or to accidentally reveal a password.
+Additionally, scripting with keys tends to be easy whereas scripting with passwords tends to be difficult.
+Our configuration is highly automated.

 ### TLS